Vice President, Chief Operating Officer (COO) Salary

 Pay by Experience for a Vice President, Chief Operating Officer (COO) has a positive trend.
 An entry-level Vice President, Chief Operating Officer (COO) with less than 5 years of experience can expect to earn an average total compensation of $118,000 based on 54 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Vice President, Chief Operating Officer (COO) with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $128,000 based on 105 salaries.
 An experienced Vice President, Chief Operating Officer (COO) which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $162,000 based on 182 salaries.
 A Vice President, Chief Operating Officer (COO) with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $174,000 based on 146 salaries.

 Pay Difference by Location

-With a pay rate for Chief Operating Officers that is 71 percent greater than the national average, Philadelphia offers a comfortable salary for those in this profession.
-Chief Operating Officers will also find cushy salaries in San Francisco (+31 percent), New York (+30 percent), Minneapolis (+25 percent), and Dallas (+20 percent).
+Home to some of the best pay for Chief Operating Officers, Minneapolis offers exceptional salaries, 32 percent above the national average.
+Chief Operating Officers can also look forward to large paychecks in cities like San Francisco (+31 percent), Chicago (+28 percent), Philadelphia (+20 percent), and New York (+20 percent).
 Compared to the national average, Houston Chief Operating Officers have considerably lower salaries, 28 percent below the national average to be exact.
 Location appears to be a major driving force in pay for those in this profession.
-A couple other locations with smaller-than-average paychecks include Atlanta and San Antonio also lean toward paying below-median salaries (28 percent lower and 19 percent lower, respectively).
+Employers in Atlanta and San Antonio also lean toward paying below-median salaries (28 percent lower and 19 percent lower, respectively).